Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 It's a long-term relationship with the company.

-And if Emirates was to cancel their orders with Airbus, the Airbus 380 program would destroy the company because uh Emirates is the biggest customer for the 380.
+And if Emirates was to cancel their orders with Airbus, the Airbus 380 program would destroy the company because Emirates is the biggest customer for the 380.

-I'm just saying this particular order.
+I'm just saying this particular order, isolated with just itself.

 It's a bigger airplane than the 787-10.

-Plus Airbus discounts the planes, and it's pretty cheap to buy an Airbus.
+Plus, Airbus discounts the planes, and it's pretty cheap to buy an Airbus.

-Well, I don't think that they agreed to make the seven eighty seven-tent.
+Well, I don't think that they agreed to make the 787-10.

-Uh I don't know.
+I don't know.

-What's the three fifty's capacity?
+What's the 350's capacity?

-I'm su I'm sure it's that big.
+I'm sure that's that big.

 Maybe that's why they went with that order.